 Transformation experiments contain antibiotics to select for transformed bacteria.
-Students who have allergies to antibiotics such as Penicillin, Ampicillin, Kanamycin or Tetracycine should not participate in this experiment.
+Students who have allergies to antibiotics such as penicillin, ampicillin, kanamycin or tetracycline should not participate in this experiment.

 - 1. Wear gloves and goggles while working in the laboratory. - 2.
-Exercise extreme caution when working in the laboratory you will be heating and melting agar, which could be dangerous if performed incorrectly. - 3.
-DO NOT MOUTH PIPET REAGENTS USE PIPET PUMPS OR BULBS. - 4.
-The E.coli bacteria used in this experiment is not considered pathogenic.
-Regardless, it is good practice to follow simple safety guidelines in handling and disposal of materials contaminated with bacteria. - A. Wipe down the lab bench with a 10% bleach solution or a laboratory disinfectant. - B. All materials, including petri plates, pipets, transfer pipets, loops and tubes, that come in contact with bacteria should be disinfected before disposal in the garbage.
-Disinfect materials as soon as possible after use in one of the following ways: - Autoclave at 121° C for 20 minutes.
+Exercise extreme caution when working in the laboratory you will be heating and working with high voltages, which could be dangerous if performed incorrectly. - Wear gloves and safety goggles

+- 3. DO NOT MOUTH PIPET REAGENTS USE PIPET PUMPS OR BULBS. - 4.
+The E. coli bacteria used in this experiment is not considered pathogenic.
+Regardless, it is important to follow simple safety guidelines in handling and disposal of materials contaminated with bacteria. - A. Wipe down the lab bench with a 10% bleach solution or a laboratory disinfectant. - B. All materials, including petri plates, pipets, transfer pipets, loops and tubes, that come in contact with bacteria should be disinfected before disposal in the garbage.
+Disinfect materials as soon as possible after use in one of the following ways: - Autoclave at 121 °C for 20 minutes.
 Tape several petri plates together and close tube caps before disposal.
 Collect all contaminated materials in an autoclavable, disposable bag.
 Seal the bag and place it in a metal tray to prevent any possibility of liquid medium or agar from spilling into the sterilizer chamber. - Soak in 10% bleach solution.
 Immerse petri plates, open tubes and other contaminated materials into a tub containing a 10% bleach solution.
 Soak the materials overnight and then discard.
 Wear gloves and goggles when working with bleach. - 5.
 Always wash hands thoroughly with soap and water after working in the laboratory. - 6.
 If you are unsure of something, ASK YOUR INSTRUCTOR!